Claire-Fisher/colour-theory-ms1/README.md

   - The white colour of "Theory" created poor contrast on the light backgrounds and disappeared entirely on the White page.
 The font colour of "Theory" was changed to a mid-grey and a dropshadow applied.

 - **Navigation Bar**

+  - The navigation bar features on all pages and is fully responsive.
+  - The navigation maintains it's structure across all pages for site continuity and for an intuitive, positive user experience.
+  - The logo is a hyperlink that will return the user back to the Home page from anywhere on the site.
+This link is indicated to the user with a hover animation.
+  - All navigation elements have hover animations to indicate they are clickable, and an underline text decoration to indicate the user's current location.
+  - The navigation bar background colour changes across all colour profile pages to indicate to the user their current location within the site.
+  - Information can be accessed quickly and intuitively as the navigation is designed so that any page can be viewed from any location within the site and within two clicks.
+This creates a positive user experience.

 - **Hero Image**